swina/nuxpresso-docs/src/guide/workflow.md

 ### Deployment to production

-- deploy **nuxpresso-strapi** Strapi CMS Starter on a provider of your choice
-- deploy **nuxpresso** static site generator on a provider of your choice
+- create a repo (Github,GitLab) of your Strapi CMS created with **nuxpresso-strapi-template**
-- transfer your assets, database to the production environment

-## Mixed Workflow

-- deploy **nuxpresso-strapi** Strapi CMS Starter to a provider of your choice.
-In this case you need to set the environment key values depending on your provider requirements.
-The keys required are:
+- deploy using your repo on a provider of your choice, settings the environment variables as follows

 ```
 HOST=0.0.0.0